jforget/raku-Hamilton2/doc/Hamilton.en.md

 But the  full map and  the regional map would  be awkward, with  a few points in  the upper-left corner and  an empty strip on  the right and another empty strip on the bottom.
 Why did this happen?
 When computing the  min-max  difference,   I  used  an  initial   value  `1e-3`.
-At Tombstone's latitude,  one milli-degree  represents a  length of  111~m in  the NS direction and  95~m in the EW  direction.
-So the picture  would show a 71~m empty strip at the bottom and a 55~m empty strip on the right.
+One milli-degree represents a length of 111~m  in the NS direction and, at Tombstone's latitude,  a length of  95~m in  the EW direction.
+So the picture would  display a  71~m empty  strip at the  bottom and  a 55~m empty strip on the right.

 So I changed this value to `1e-6`, which fixes the problem for [Shootout at the Saloon](https://boardgamegeek.com/boardgame/3089/bounty-hunter-shootout-at-the-saloon)